laravel-streams/streams-core/docs/en/definitions.md

 Object definitions are a simple string or array that define how to build an object.
 PyroCMS relies heavily on object definitions to reduce the time / effort overhead of building complex objects like forms, tables, and more.

+Definitions are used in PyroCMS to define buttons for a table row, columns in a table row, column values, form fields, form layout sections, and much more.

+As you explore docs further you can refer back to this page whenever working with definitions.

 The gist is simple.
 Definitions help you type this:

     'save'